janko/rodauth-i18n/README.md

 # create  config/locales/rodauth.hr.yml
 ```

-Alternatively, you can copy the translation files directly from the `locales/` directory.
+On other web frameworks, you can copy the translation files directly from the `locales/` directory.

 ### Raising on missing translations